tilemill-project/tilemill/README.md

 -----------
 TileMill development is moving fast and we intend to create tags as soon as we get to usable stopping points.
-If you are interested in keeping up with or helping with development:
+If you are interested in keeping up with or helping with development here are some steps to get setup:

-- replace your TileMill directory with a git clone of `git@github.com:mapbox/tilemill.git`
+Replace your TileMill directory with a git clone:

+    mv tilemill tilemill.old
+    git clone git@github.com:mapbox/tilemill.git

-- bring your `files` directory with you -- it contains all projects, exports and settings
+Bring your `files` directory with you - it contains all projects, exports and
-- install by running
+settings:

+    cp -r tilemill.old/files tilemill

+Install TileMill as usual:

+    cd tilemill
     ./ndistro

-- update, clean and rebuild by running
+To update your dev version, clean your copy and rebuild:

     git pull
-      ./ndistro clean && ./ndistro
+    ./ndistro clean
+    ./ndistro

 Contributors